DanLavine/willow/README.md

 [full documentation](./docs/services/locker)

-The simple Locker Service that provides distributed locks for any other services that need to manage competing resources.
+The Locker Service that provides distributed locks for any other services that need to manage competing resources.
 I don't believe this would be reachable for any clients outside of a normal deployment for Willow as it serves as the internal locking mechanism for the `Limiter`.
 This could change going forward as locks serve a more complicated feature set other than simply Lock/Unlock.